The Privacy Placebo: Diagnosing Consent Burden through Performative Scrolling: Feasibility Deployment and Illustrative Results

 \subsection{Detector reliability}

 Because PSI depends on identifying when a meaningful non-accepting path becomes visible and actionable, we also report detector reliability on two core subtasks: first-viewport visibility and one-click actionability.

-On $n=60$ screenshots across multiple CMPs, dual-rater evaluation with adjudication yielded $\kappa=0.80$, precision $0.91$, and recall $0.86$ for visibility, and $\kappa=0.74$, precision $0.88$, and recall $0.82$ for actionability.
-Frequent failure modes included euphemistic labels (e.g., ``Manage experience''), icon-only toggles lacking accessible names, and roving \texttt{tabindex} that deferred activation.
-These results suggest that the detector is usable for audit support, while also reinforcing the need to pair scores with annotated first-encounter screenshots and reviewer override.
+Two auditors independently annotated a stratified sample of consent surfaces drawn from the canonical patterns and live-deployment traces.
+The annotation covered first-viewport visibility, one-click actionability, meaningful-alternative labels, archetype assignment, and keyboard traversal status.
+As shown in Table~\ref{tab:detector-reliability}, agreement was substantial across subtasks, with the strongest reliability for keyboard traversal status, the lowest raw agreement for archetype classification, and the lowest $\kappa$ for one-click actionability.
+The most common disagreements involved euphemistic labels such as ``Manage experience,'' icon-only toggles without accessible names, and controls that appeared visually present but were disabled, occluded, or unreachable under keyboard traversal.
+These disagreement patterns are consistent with prior work showing that privacy labels, link texts, and privacy-policy language often fail to communicate data practices clearly, especially when users must infer the practical consequence of a label or control \citep{habib2021toggles,rao2016mismatched,balash2024ioslabels,zhang2024expandablegrid}.

 We also conducted a small inter-rater reproducibility check for the full PSI audit procedure.
-Two auditors independently scored 24 consent surfaces sampled across the canonical and live-deployment conditions, each identifying the first meaningful alternative, abstracting the event strip, and extracting the component values used for PSI.
-Agreement was high on the first meaningful alternative ($\kappa=0.82$) and on event-strip abstraction at the level of the five audit event classes ($\kappa=0.79$).
-The resulting PSI values showed strong consistency across auditors (intraclass correlation, two-way random effects, absolute agreement: ICC$=0.91$), with disagreements arising primarily in borderline cases involving euphemistic labels or disclosures that appeared visually present but did not yet materially advance refusal or customization.
-These results suggest that PSI is not only detectable in principle, but also reasonably reproducible as a human-auditable scoring procedure.
+Two auditors independently scored 24 consent surfaces sampled across canonical and live-deployment conditions, each identifying the first meaningful alternative, abstracting the event strip, and extracting the component values used for PSI.
+Agreement was high on the first meaningful alternative ($\kappa=0.82$) and on event-strip abstraction across the five audit event classes ($\kappa=0.79$).
+The resulting PSI values showed strong consistency across auditors (ICC$=0.91$, two-way random effects, absolute agreement), with disagreements arising primarily in borderline cases involving euphemistic labels or disclosures that appeared visually present but did not yet materially advance refusal or customization.